yarec/react-layout-generator/README.md

 This generator will not generate any elements even if it contains data-layout elements.

-To make it a useful dynamic generator just add a create function to the generator.
-Thats how the RLGDynamic generator is defined.
+To make it a useful dynamic generator we just add a create function to the generator.
+That's how the RLGDynamic generator is defined.
 It lets you define a layout manually and offers the best flexibility, but only limited responsiveness by using just the properties of the [position](#IPosition) interface.

 ```javascript
 function RLGDynamic(name: string): IGenerator {